Decron/Whitebox-Code-GPT/README.md

 Conversation training: For now we ask that you disable conversation training for the models under your purvue.
 There are pros and cons of leaving it disabled, and the topic can be addressed later if the community believes conversation training is important.<br><br>

-# Are Code GPT assistants safe for enterprise use?
+# Are Whitebox assistants safe for enterprise use?
   For the most part yes, here are the facts:<br>
   * We've asked all custodians to disable conversation training.
 This setting cannot be truly verified so it is not reccomended to include information you would not want OpenAI to see.
-Code GPT does not have access to your conversation history.
+Whitebox does not have access to your conversation history.
   * Training based on knowledge files and uploaded documents cannot be disabled.
 Because of this you should not include sensitive material in knowledge files for our assistants, and you should not upload sensitive files when using them.
   * unconsented storage of user data by model creators is absolutely prohibbited and will lead to irrevocable dismissal from the project.
   * If you have a custom OpenAI endpoint, rules about conversation and document training may not apply.
 Talk to your system administrator.